 |

 P. hinei female from Holla Bend.
 There were several males flying around but I could not catch one.
 This female flew several times before allowing this shot.
 I don't believe I had ever seen a female at the Toadsuck site.
-Very similar to the female Proctacanthus rufus. |
+Very similar to the female Proctacanthus rufus.
+But note the red is much less diaphanous and a darker red overall. |

 |